Unlocking Your Financial Future with Net Worth F.L.E.X.

 - Mar 13

 Most of us weren't taught how to build wealth.
-We were taught how to budget, maybe how to save, and if we were lucky, someone mentioned a 401(k) before we needed it.
+We learned how to budget, maybe how to save, and if we were lucky, someone mentioned a 401(k) before we needed it.
 But information alone has never been the issue.

 The issue is that life gets complicated.
 Income fluctuates.
 Emergencies happen.
 Stress makes even smart people revert to old habits.
 And no amount of financial knowledge protects you when the system you're relying on is your own willpower.